majk-p/functor-on-a-tree/slides.md

 ---
 <!-- _transition: fade -->

-# When people go into the woods
+# When you go into the woods

-they can spot...
+you can spot...

 ![bg blur:5px brightness:0.4](./img/forest-backpack1.jpg)